YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 - What is less than five ?
 Five is less than what ?
 - What is less than what ?

-Since "less than" relates two numbers, questions on the relation can be posed systematically according to how many unknows are involved.
+Questions on a relation can be posed systematically according to how many unknows are involved.
 The first set of questions above is for _checking_: we provide concrete numbers and ask if they satisfy the relation.
 The remaining two sets of questions are for _searching_: looking for numbers that satisfy the relation.
 Running the [test](test.ml#L44)  shows that OCanren answers all these questions well.
 For example, the goal: